 Port Days vs. Sea Days

 At the beginning of my career working on cruise ships I was offered a contract that was going to Hawaii.
 I thought it was an incredible once in a lifetime experience.
 What I found was that my naïveté of cruise ship life was showing.
 The reason being, that while Hawaii is beautiful and wonderful, if you are on a cruise to Hawaii and you aren’t on a US flagged ship, you’re going to be sailing there from mainland North America (aside from trans-Pacific crossing).
-This is all because of The Jones Act and this means a whole lot of sea days.
+This is all because of The Jones Act (or PVSA) and this means a whole lot of sea days.

 Now, why is this a bad thing?
 As a passenger I actually love sea days but working they can be long and tiring.
 Today we’re going to take a look at Port Days and Sea Days from the perspective of a passenger and of a crew member.